303231

 When considering an investment in Vishay Intertechnology, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.

 We cheer for everyone who's making the lives of others easier through technology, but in the case of Vishay Intertechnology, we'll be cheering from the sidelines.
-Its revenue growth has been a little slower over the last three years, but at least growth is expected to increase in the short term.
-On top of that, its low free cash flow margins give it little breathing room, and its gross margin indicate some combination of pricing pressures or rising production costs.
+Its revenue growth has been uninspiring over the last three years, and analysts expect growth to deteriorate from here.
+On top of that, its growth is coming at a cost of significant cash burn, and its gross margin indicate some combination of pricing pressures or rising production costs.

-Vishay Intertechnology's price-to-earnings ratio based on the next 12 months is 11.2x.
-While we have no doubt one can find things to like about the company, and the price is not completely unreasonable, we think that at the moment there might be better opportunities in the market.
+Vishay Intertechnology's price-to-earnings ratio based on the next 12 months is 17.3x.
+While we've no doubt one can find things to like about Vishay Intertechnology, we think there are better opportunities elsewhere in the market.
+We don't see many reasons to get involved at the moment.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.